-In wandering around one of the forums I frequent I came across a website called oDesk.
+In wandering around one of the forums I frequent I came across a website called oDesk (Now UpWork).
 It’s pretty much a bid for hire a site for writers and programmers.
 I’m sure there are other types of jobs there but since I’m a writer, I’m always looking for new opportunities.

 Applying for Jobs

 To apply for jobs at oDesk, you must pass certain basic tests.
 The oDesk readiness test is a mandatory ‘open book’ test.
 If you don’t pass the oDesk readiness test you will not be able to apply for any of the open positions.
 After passing the oDesk readiness test, you can choose to take more proficiency tests.
 Passing each test opens new opportunities for different jobs.